 Perhaps the one aspect of the novel I hoped would be avoided was romance.
 Don’t get me wrong, I LOVE (yep, all caps) a good romance.
 But the way Bowman sets up her novel it did not feel like it was needed.

 Delta of Dead River feels like the teen version of the Furiosa of Mad Max Fury Road.
-This fearless wonder woman who has suffered and lost but still manages to believe in something close to hope.
-Who is going to do her best to try and save humanity especially those who didn’t have a choice in their enslavement where their choices were forcibly taken away.
+This fearless wonder woman who has suffered and lost, but still manages to believe in something close to hope.
+Who is going to do her best to try and save humanity especially those who didn’t have a choice, their choices were forcibly taken away.

 I don’t think every novel needs a romance pairing.
 And I felt that should have been the case in this story.
 Delta held her own.
 She was calling the shots and didn’t need to entangle herself romantically with anyone during the novel because that wasn’t what makes this story a good one.

 And to me, I think Bowman’s success is in that fact.
-That Delta is a young woman who can be on a the world stage, defining herself as lead role while being a badass heroine ready to save the world.
+That Delta is a young woman who can be on the world stage, defining herself in her lead role, while being a badass heroine, ready to save the world.

 What I really craved was a plutonic friendship between Delta and Asher.
 Because the story is about survival and fighting for a better tomorrow.
 Yes, I know love is something worth fighting for, and is championed in many novels , but for this particular book, I personally think that the romantic relationship could’ve been skipped or left to the imagination in the end.

 One Last Thought